opencog/atomspace/examples/python/README.md

 AtomSpace contents.

 ## Scheme through python
+Atomese has both scheme and python bindings, and the two programming langauges and styles can be freely intermixed.
+That is, you can call scheme from python, and python from scheme, and everything "just works".

-The following examples show how to use the scheme bindings through python
+The examples below show how this can be done.

 ### scheme/atom_type_names.py
-The scheme Atomese bindings can be accessed from python, and vice-versa;
-the two languages can be freely intermixed.
-The examples below show how this can be done.
+Example of how to obtain atom type names and atom type IDs.

+### scheme/bindlink.py
+Example of how to use the pattern matcher BindLink functionality.

 ### scheme/scheme_timer.py
 Simple measurement of the performance of invoking the scheme (guile)